Final two, nervous now! Thanks for voting for me. It's been so much fun talking to you and other scientists as well!

 University of Southampton

-Favourite thing to do in science I like solving problems, and the idea that the work I do has never been done before.
+Favourite thing to do in my job I like solving problems, and the idea that the work I do has never been done before.
 Also getting to play with liquid Nitrogen and high power lasers is pretty sweet.